Belgium's Got Talent (Walloon TV series)

 Belgium's Got Talent (La Belgique a du Talent) is a Belgian TV show produced by FremantleMedia and broadcast by RTL-TVI since September 10, 2012.
 It is hosted by Julie Taton and Jean-Michel Zecca.
 It is a local adaptation (in French-speaking Belgium) of the British talent show Britain's Got Talent, created by Simon Cowell.

 A TV show by the same name, hosted by Koen Wauters and Laura Tesoro, is broadcast on a Dutch-speaking channel in Belgium VTM.
-The judges there are Dan Karaty An Lemmens, Stan Van Samang and Niels Destadsbader.
+At its height, the judges were Dan Karaty, An Lemmens, Stan Van Samang and Niels Destadsbader.

+Then, in 2021, popular American and Dutch TV personality Dan Karaty was replaced on the judging panel, without explanation, by VTM's head of programming, Davy Parmentier.
+As a result, the once top rated show fell dramatically in the ratings.
+"Belgium's Got Talent" has not aired since then.

 The judges

 Maureen Dor, Carlos Vaquera and Paul Ambach are the judges for the first season of this show.
+In 2021, popular viewer favorite Dan Karaty was replaced by Davy Parmentier.

 Concept

 The first season is composed of ten episodes.
 After a round of auditions and multiple semi-finals, a final is hosted at the end of which the winner receives the prize of €50,000.